ceu-lang/pico-ceu/examples/move-net/README.md

 end
 ```

-The -15 and 14 (respectively located in lines 4 and 9) are the leftmost and the rightmost x-axis postions of the window.
+The -15 and 14 (respectively located in lines 4 and 9) are the leftmost and the rightmost x-axis positions of the window.
 The -14 (in line 19), is, likely, the bottommost y-axis position, but the 13 (in line 14) isn't the topmost.
 Since we have the top bar, the pixel cannot move until the top.